Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 this project are available.

-In my doctoral thesis and its expanded revision in book form I concentrated on the intertextual connectedness of literatures and on relevant narrative theory.
+In my earlier monograph, I concentrated on the intertextual connectedness of literatures and on relevant narrative theory.
 Research for this project explored the relations between thematic and formal approaches to Michel Leiris’s and Hubert Fichte’s multiple volumes of autobiography and their autobiographically motivated work in other genres.
 Entitled Experimentation and the Autobiographical Search for Identity in the Projects of Michel Leiris and Hubert Fichte (Mellen, 2006), this book in its comparative dimension, exploring contrasts and convergences between their literary œuvres, is distinguished from other scholarship on these authors, of which relatively little had appeared in English when it was produced.
 My main contention is that life and writing become interdependent for both Leiris and Fichte over the course of their literary self-scrutiny as they develop comparable poetic and performative aspirations.
 Chapters highlight these authors' preoccupations with their authorial functions, which are manifested in their constant manipulations of language, notably of intertextualities and glosses.

 The book, revised during a full-time language teaching appointment, amounts to approximately 118,000 words across eight chapters.
-It contains a substantial bibliography detailing the majority of secondary material accessible in Britain at the time of publication on both Leiris and Fichte published up to 2005.
+It contains a substantial bibliography detailing the majority of secondary material accessible in Britain at the time of publication on both Leiris and Fichte.

 I have contributed in an editorial advisory capacity to the Cahiers Leiris, a Francophone journal.
 My article on the chronology and cohesion of the constellation of beginnings and endings in L'Age d'homme was published in the first volume.
 I published two further articles on Leiris in 2013, which I intend to expand to evaluate the qualities of intricacy and precision in his French writing that present challenges to non-Francophone readers, including English and German translators.